senkrad76/Anidea-for-SmartThings/info/Device Handler UI Metadata.md

 The `name` of the device handler has fairly obvious uses and is defined in the DTH as e.g. `name: 'Zigbee Switch'`.
 Apart from contributing to uniquely identifying a device, it has no obvious bearing on the UI.

 ### Namespace - `namespace`
 The `namespace` is typically a GitHub username but needn't be.
-The Groovy IDE is linked in with GitHub and the `namespace` is part of the folder structure. q n a DTH it is defined as e.g. `namespace: 'smartthings'`.
+The Groovy IDE is linked in with GitHub and the `namespace` is part of the folder structure.
+In a DTH it is defined as e.g. `namespace: 'smartthings'`.
 Again, apart from contributing to uniquely identifying a device, it has no obvious bearing on the UI.

 A different 'namespace' is used with Custom Capabilities.
 It is a catenation of two words and a number and is automatically generated for each user account.